keploy/keploy/README.md

 Ready for the magic?
 Here are Keploy's core features:

-- ♻️ **Combined Test Coverage:** Merge your Keploy Tests with your fave testing libraries(JUnit, go-test, py-test, jest) to see a combined test coverage.
+- ♻️ **Combined Test Coverage:** Merge your Keploy Tests with your favorite testing libraries(JUnit, go-test, py-test, jest) to see a combined test coverage.

 - 🤖 **EBPF Instrumentation:** Keploy uses EBPF like a secret sauce to make integration code-less, language-agnostic, and oh-so-lightweight.